garethsb-sony/nmos-receiver-capabilities/README.md

 # Welcome to Receiver Caps!

 Hi!
-I'm your first Mar   **strong text**o play with Markdown, you can edit me.
+I'm your first Markdown file in **StackEdit**.
+If you want to learn about StackEdit, you can read me.
+If you want to play with Markdown, you can edit me.
 Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

 # Files